-At La Trobe, we offer internship subjects for many of our courses like the Juris Doctor, the Master of Journalism Innovation and the Master of Nursing.
+At La Trobe, we offer internship subjects for many of our courses like the Juris Doctor, the Master of Strategic Communication and the Master of Nursing.
 If you’re interested in postgraduate studies, book a one-on-one consultation to learn about your options.

 Photo by StartupStockPhotos